 Wall of Honour Administrative Office

-- Must work closely with the College, Club and Foundation Staff, attending all the RWE meetings from August to October each year to ensure the Wall of Honour programme fits into the overall weekend activities.
+- Must work closely with the College, Club and the Royal Military Colleges of Canada Alumni Association Inc., attending all the RWE meetings each year to ensure the Wall of Honour programme fits into the overall weekend activities.
 In those meetings, the Administrative Officer has the responsibility of ensuring that the Wall standards and expectations, and those of its physical appearance and landscaping, are met;

 - Manages the annual operating expenditures for the induction ceremony on RWE and reports to the WGC;

-- Pays agreed travel and living costs for Honorees and Committee and Board Members on official business,
+- Pays agreed travel and living costs for Honourees and Committee and Board Members on official business,

 - Coordinates and maintains the records of expenditures authorized for the Wall and submits an annual report of such to the WGC;